cainhopwood/aws-ml-workshop-starter-kit/README.md

 # Base Portal For AWS ML Workshops

 This project is the framework for an AWS AI/ML Workshop portal.
-It can be cloned and populated with content it can be used to create a temporary website for an online workshop with event engine, help etc
+It can be cloned and populated with content it can be used to create a temporary website for an online workshop with event engine, help etc.

-## Development
+Currently this repo is being used for an upcoming AI/ML workshop, but it can easily be made generic for other topics, and in fact already has some work done in that area already.

-We'll remove this section once the Portal is in a clean, stable, ready to be cloned state
+## Instructions for AI/ML Worksop Contributors

-## Instructions for Contributors
+### Setup Site To Run Locally

-### Setup site locally
+Strictly speaking, as all you should need to do is edit markdown and copy images into the repo, it's possible to just push updates to the repo and use the public site to check your workshop.
+But, if you take that approach you'll have to live with a delay after each push as the site is deployed to check your changes.
+Running locally is fairly easy for Mac, Windows and Linux usign the followign instructions.

 Install hugo as per https://gohugo.io/getting-started/installing/

 in a local directory clone this repo and run hugo to confirm you have the site working locally